thompsonsj/slate-serializers/README.md

 You can create your own configuration file that implements your schema.
 See [src/config/htmlToSlate/payload.ts](src/config/htmlToSlate/payload.ts) for an example of how to extend the default configuration or copy [src/config/htmlToSlate/default.ts](src/config/htmlToSlate/default.ts) and rewrite it as appropriate.

+#### Whitespace

+`htmlToSlate` processes whitespace in a similar way to browsers.
+It minifies whitespace while trying to preserve meaning.
+For details, see [docs/engineering.md#whitespace](docs/engineering.md#whitespace).

 ### slateToDom

 `slateToHtml` is a simple wrapper that runs [`dom-serializer`](https://www.npmjs.com/package/dom-serializer) on the output from `slateToDom`.

-`slateToDom` is made available in case you wish to work woth the DOM output yourself or run `dom-serializer` using any of the available options.
+`slateToDom` is made available in case you wish to work with the DOM output yourself or run `dom-serializer` using any of the available options.

 It accepts the same configuration object as [slateToHtml](#slatetohtml).